Can we please just treat these people as they deserve to be treated?

 But the thing to do about it doesn’t have anything to do with going out in the streets and claiming to counter a bunch of kindergarten-level tantrum-throwing idiots by acting just like them.

 There is undue poverty in some areas and among some people.
 A lot of it is due to the circumstance of their birth and prejudices that they run into.
-And a lot of that, in some places, has to do with the race that they happened to be born into.
+And some of that, in some places, has to do with the race that they happened to be born into.
 There is even institutional racism, including prejudice in the actions of some police departments.
 People who say that these things do not exist haven’t really looked.
 Because they do.

-But the solution involves building people up.
+And the solution involves building people up.
 Not just going out and protesting against someone you imagine is the problem.

 The hard truth is this: The first part of the battle is over.
 And the good guys won.
 The era of the need for 1960s style civil rights protests is over.
 We no longer need to call out the National Guard to escort little black kids to school.